Technique-agnostic exoplanet demography for the Roman era -- I. Testing a demography retrieval framework using simulated Kepler-like transit datasets: Introduction

 The remaining hurdle is to employ demographic modelling methods that can be used on large exoplanet samples obtained with different detection methods probing different host star populations.
 These methods will need to be able to account for correlations not just between planet and host properties, but also between host properties and Galactic location.
 In this paper, we refer to demographic modelling that is agnostic to spatio-kinematic based detection methods (e.g. transit, radial velocity, microlensing and astrometry) as {\em technique agnostic exoplanet demography} (hereafter TAED).
 A TAED approach requires the integration of models of Galactic structure, stellar populations and exoplanet demography.
 It's an approach capable of taking full advantage of the \textit{Roman} exoplanet samples for demographic studies.

 Several studies have attempted to model exoplanet demographics, incorporating the effect of detection bias.
 For instance, \cite{Hsu2018ImprovingComputation} use a hierarchical Bayesian modelling framework applied to their \texttt{SysSim} forward model applied to \textit{Kepler}.
 This is an example of a retrieval framework that is tailored to a specific survey dataset. \texttt{EPOS} \citep{Mulders2018TheSystems} is another model which aims to constrain the properties of exoplanet populations, like occurrence rates and orbital architectures, using \textit{Kepler} data.
 Similar to the \texttt{SysSim} model, \texttt{EPOS} samples the planets from a distribution over grids of radius and period.
-Both of these models could be adapted and applied to other surveys and detection techniques.
-But, both lack a Galactic model to account for variations in host properties with Galactic location.
+Both of these models could be adapted and applied to other surveys and detection techniques, but both lack a Galactic model to account for variations in host properties with Galactic location.
 This makes it difficult to use such models to combine results from methods with very different distance sensitivity, such as transits and microlensing.

-In this paper, we develop and present a working and scalable TAED-based method for the retrieval of exoplanet demographic parameters from large samples of exoplanets obtained potentially over a range of Galactic distances.
+In this paper, we develop and present a working and scalable TAED-based method for the retrieval of exoplanet demographic parameters from large exoplanet samples that may span a range of Galactic distances.
 In this paper, we restrict the application of our TAED framework only to relatively local samples of transiting planets simulated from a realistic \textit{Kepler}-like survey with known detection efficiency, in order to establish the efficacy and feasibility of the framework.
 Application to other methods (or multiple methods), and to samples that simulate \textit{Roman}'s specific detection characteristics, will be the focus of future papers.